Capital Lincoln of Wilmington

 • Three rows of seating

-• Expansive towing capacity
+• Robust towing capacity

 • Classic luxury interior